 Apply to LAE

 When you enrol at LAE, you will be asked to select three clubs that you would be interested in joining.
 You will be allocated to one of your options (we cannot guarantee which one).
-This club will last one whole term (unless stated otherwise), and you will have the option to choose a new club every term.
+This club will last one whole term (unless stated otherwise).

 See below for more information on the incredibly wide range of clubs we have offered:

 Join this group to stand up for human rights, justice, fairness and freedom.
 Help to organise events, create publicity and lobby MPs whilst having fun enjoying interesting discussions within our group.
 This club is open to anyone interested in creating a fairer world.

 Develop your art, pastels, drawing or watercolour painting skills and explore your creative side.
 This club provides the chance to take time away from a busy schedule and focus on yourself, socialise with fellow students and develop your talents.

 We will make use of Youtube tutorials, experiment with different techniques, have a go at some different challenges and just go with the vibes.
 Everything is provided but if you would like to bring your own sketchbook/materials feel free!
 No experience or skills required just enthusiasm!